ivanlopez/Livefyre-Apps-Wordpress-Plugin/livefyre-comments/readme.txt

 == Changelog ==
 = 4.0.5 =
+* Removed potential naming conflicts in the livefyre-api folder.
+* Fixed bug with LF JS not being put out to the page.
-* Changed debugging messages for Livefyre not displaying
+* Changed debugging messages for Livefyre not displaying.
-* Restored some multi-site functionality
+* Restored some multi-site functionality.
 = 4.0.4 =
 * Fixed multi-site blog registration.
 * Bumped up priority of the comments widget to support certain themes.